dydxopsdao/deposit-withdraw-monitor/README.md

 ```

 ⚠️ **Important**:
-- Mark this variable as "Sensitive" in Terraform Cloud
+- Mark these variables as "Sensitive" in Terraform Cloud
-- The variable will be stored in AWS Secrets Manager as a JSON object accessible by the ECS tasks
+- The `seed_phrases` variable will be stored in AWS Secrets Manager as a JSON object accessible by the ECS tasks
+- The `wallet_password` variable will be stored in AWS Secrets Manager as a string accessible by the ECS tasks
 - Each wallet type should have its corresponding seed phrase entry

 ## 🐳 Local Docker Testing